madiedgar/talks/README.md

 # Talks and Slide Decks
 I'm trying to be better about this and make all my presentations public.
-They have definitely progressed throughout the years.
+They have definitely progressed throughout the years (hopefully).

 | Date | Title of Talk | Organization | Location |
 |------|---------------|--------------|----------|